StratifyLabs/StratifyBlog/content/device/2013-10-03-ADC-Thermistor-Circuit-and-Lookup-Table.md

 ## Extrapolating the Data

 To extrapolate the data between points, the firmware first needs to select two data points.
 It must scan the values in the x-column and find the two values directly above and below the input.
-The firmware then uses the point slope formula to extrapolate the temperature value.
+The firmware then uses the point-slope formula to extrapolate the temperature value.

 $$ m = \frac{y_0-y_1}{x_0-x_1} $$

 $$ y = m \cdot (x_0 - x_1) + y_1 $$

-The values x0, x1, y0, and y1 are taken from the lookup table.
-The x value is the input from the ADC, and the y value is the temperature.
-The code below implements a lookup table using floating point variables.
+The values `x0`, `x1`, `y0`, and `y1` are taken from the lookup table.
+The x value is the input from the ADC, and the `y` value is the temperature.
+The code below implements a lookup table using floating-point variables.

 ```c++
 #include <stdint.h>